Board and Executive

 With more than 30 years’ experience in the Western Australian energy sector, he has strong commercial, strategic and leadership skills.

 He is a Graduate of Curtin University of Technology (Bachelor of Mechanical Engineering; Graduate Diploma of Business) and Harvard Business School (Executive Education – Program for Leadership Development).

-Deputy CEO, Director, Chief People and Reputation Officer
+Deputy CEO, General Counsel and Chief Risk Officer

 BSc (Hons) FICA, FICAEW, FAICD